An unstructured finite-volume level set / front tracking method for two-phase flows with large density-ratios: Introduction

 \citet{Arrufat2021} consider the conservative form of the advection equation of a discontinuous property to enforce numerical consistency of the advected two-phase momentum, using face averages that are derived by integrating the advection equation in space and time.
 Since the discontinuity of the property introduced by the interface complicates the evaluation of the face averages, two additional equations are introduced, one for each phase.
 The method is derived for the MAC staggered variable arrangement.
 Results demonstrate a numerically stable droplet shape when it is advected with a constant velocity, however, the authors consider this case to only test the consistency of the implementation and not the numerical consistency of the method - we consider it important for both - so the results are not quantified in terms of kinetic energy or $L_\infty$ velocity errors.
-Still, the method shows significant improvements for realistic multiphase flows with high density ratios. \todo{Tobi: check\\ Done, it's fine.}\todo{Tomislav: comment in num algorithm the simplicity of our approach compared to their Figure 6 and the applicability to unstructured meshes here}
+Still, the method shows significant improvements for realistic multiphase flows with high density ratios.

 The high-density ratio is also challenging for other numerical methods for two-phase flows, like the phase-field and lattice Boltzmann.
 The corresponding surveys are beyond the scope of this work, more details can be found in \cite{ding2007diffuse,wang2015,huang2020,inamuro2004lattice,lee2005stable,zheng2006lattice}.
 Contrary to the numerical two-phase methods mentioned so far, the difficulties with high density ratios are far less pronounced for Front Tracking methods \citep{Shin2011} because the marker field (phase-indicator) is not as sharp as in the unstructured Volume-of-Fluid method \citep{Maric2020} and the unstructured Level Set / Front Tracking method \citep{maric2015lentfoam,tolle2020saample}.